ThatDaveStevens/Blog/Horizons/readme.md

 ![image](images/islands1.png)<br>

-If we continue to allow the horizon to move away from us, the risk is even greater distance between our people, our portfolio, partners and the required skills to deliver future solutions.
-Organisations must plan to capture and connect various anchor points within these areas; each customer conversations should be analysed and the hypothesis' should call out key trends and terms; skills and associated courses must be pulled closer to these same connection points.
+The horizon is always in front of us, but we can control the speed at which we are chasing it.
+If we allow the horizon to move too faraway from us, we will create an even greater distance between our people, our portfolio, partners and the required skills to deliver future solutions.
+Organisations must plan to capture and connect various anchor points within these areas; each customer conversations should be analysed and any hypothesis' should call out key trends and terms; skills and associated courses must be pulled closer to these same connection points.

 ![image](images/islands2.png)<br>